Thanks to Petoskey Area Visitors Bureau for partnering with Awesome Mitten for the 2022 Winter Bucket List.

 For an Adrenaline Rush, Soar & Ski at These Petoskey Area Ski Resorts

-With an average of more than 110 inches of snow a year in the area and unsurpassed snowmaking at Boyne Mountain and Boyne Highlands, it’s no surprise that downhill skiing is a favorite winter thing to do in the Petoskey Area.
+With an average of more than 110 inches of snow a year in the area and unsurpassed snowmaking at Boyne Mountain and The Highlands at Harbor Springs, it’s no surprise that downhill skiing is a favorite winter thing to do in the Petoskey Area.

-And if flying down the slopes on two skis or a snowboard isn’t enough, Boyne Mountain and Boyne Highlands offer winter ziplining as well.
+And if flying down the slopes on two skis or a snowboard isn’t enough, Boyne Mountain and The Highlands at Harbor Springs offer winter ziplining as well.
 For adrenaline addicts, it is hard to imagine something more exciting than soaring 50 feet over the snow!

 Here are some of our favorite Petoskey Area destinations to consider adding to your northern Michigan getaway itinerary this winter.

-If you are an adrenaline junkie, Boyne Highlands is a four-season resort that will give you all the excitement you need.
+If you are an adrenaline junkie, The Highlands of Harbor Springs is a four-season resort that will give you all the excitement you need.
 There’s a buffet of winter activities that includes everything from skiing, to Sno-go biking, to a sleigh ride to take you to the experiential Aonach Mor Moonlight Dinner.
 You can opt to lodge at the resort, or drive 30 minutes or less to stay in just the perfect place to fit your style in one of the surrounding communities.

-Your lift ticket to Boyne Highlands is also good at Boyne Mountain.
+Your lift ticket to The Highlands at Harbor Springs is also good at Boyne Mountain.
 It’s a twofer.
 Buy your tickets in advance to guarantee you have access to the slopes on the days you need them.

 You don’t have to have your own equipment, you can rent and if the kids need ski lessons, those are available too.
 You can ski all day or opt for under the lights at night on certain evenings.